2020 Grant Application

-The purpose of the grants will be to provide enhancement funds for a broad range of projects and programs including, but not limited to:
+The purpose of the grant program is to provide enhancement funds for a broad range of projects and programs including, but not limited to:

-Historic Preservation: building maintenance, structure stabilization, façade improvements, landscape preservation, planning & design, health & safety, universal accessibility
+Historic Preservation: building maintenance; structure stabilization; façade improvements; landscape preservation; planning and design; health and safety; universal accessibility.

 Other preservation and heritage-related projects will also be considered.
 Grants cannot fund direct overhead expenses.
 Applicants may submit up to two (2) applications, which must be prioritized by the applicant.
-Greater consideration will be given to proposals that address accessibility, safety, and organizational sustainability;greater consideration will also be given to Keweenaw Heritage Site organizations for their highest priority application.
+Greater consideration will be given to Keweenaw Heritage Site organizations for their highest priority application.

-All construction and landscape projects are required to display a sign acknowledging all funding sources.
-A template for such signage will be provided by park staff.
+All construction and landscape projects are required to display a sign acknowledging the Keweenaw Heritage Grant program as a funding source.
+An actual sign, or a template for such signage, will be provided by park staff.
 Acknowledgement signs must remain visibly displayed for the duration of the project.

-Projects are to be completed by December 31, 2017.
-Grant funds are expected to be available to successful applicants by June 1, 2016.
+Grant funds are expected to be available to successful applicants by June 11, 2020.
+Projects are to be completed by December 31, 2021.